department-of-veterans-affairs/vets-design-system-documentation/src/_about/accessibility/focus-management.md

 The programmatic focus order should match the visual focus order.
 Focus typically follows the order in which objects appear in the page source, but may not match the order which users expect to interact with elements on the page.

 This can occur when the order of elements in the source is wrong.
-If an element's positioned is moved via CSS, it can move that element from where it would normally be positioned.
+If an element's position is moved via CSS, it can move that element from where it would normally be positioned.
 Elements could also be hidden on a page, typically through moving it off-screen or changing it's opacity, but not taken out of the tab order.
 This makes them focusable even if the focus indicator cannot be seen.
 Because of that, be sure to test that focus is not placed on an element that is not visible.

 ## Focus management